mehdicharife/mission-management-system/README.md

 - Listens to the "mission cost calculation verified" event.
 - Reacts by:
      1. Retrieving mission and professor information from Mule ESB;
-     2. Generating a mission order document from the retrieved resources and saving it to the database.
+     2. Generating a mission reimbursement order document from the retrieved resources and saving it to the database.
 - Exposes a number of endpoints for customized retrieval and update of reimbursement orders:

 | Method | Path         | Description                          |   Privilege               | Query Parameters         |